userexperior-technologies/integration-guide/docs/xamarin.md

    Note: This method should be usually called from the onResume() method.

-### 5. Track Response Time of Methods/API Calls
+### 5. Track Response Time of Methods/ API Calls

    UserExperior SDK allows you to track the load/response time of the components in your app using APIs called `startTimer` and endTimer.
-You can call `startTimer` API at any event on the app from which you want to track the load/response time and call a `stopTimer` API at the event completion.
+You can call `startTimer` API at any event on the app from which you want to track the load/response time and call an `endTimer` API at the event completion.
 These APIs will calculate the complete response time.

    ```
     void StartTimer(String timerName)